nextdynamic/azure-governance-foundations/AGF/102-Enterprise-Learning-Plan.md

 T1 training can be accomplished as a self-paced (online) effort or it can be delivered as Instructor-Led training.

-Self-paced learning, while convenient, also requires proper planning and accountability.
+NOTE: Self-paced learning, while convenient, also requires proper planning and accountability.
 The Azure Administrator course, for example, can take 40 hours to complete.
 Simply assigning this training to CCoE members without providing them with focused time away from their other activities and a system of